Three gorgeous, less crowded and more affordable alternatives to Dubrovnik

 Zadar's Roman Forum lays partially buried under the Byzantine Church of St Donatus and St Anastasia’s Cathedral

 Zadar’s Old Town is very compact and easily explored on foot.
-If you’re looking for a self-guided walking tour: fellow Kiwi travel bloggers Travel Kiwis have put together an easy-to-follow 3.3km loop that covers all the important sites.
+If you’re looking for a self-guided walking tour: fellow Kiwi travel bloggers Terry and Maura of Travel Kiwis have put together an easy-to-follow 3.3km loop that covers all the important sites.

 laneway in zadar old town